 Mike is a fifth year doctoral student in the J.M.
 Tull School of Accounting.
 Mike examines research questions in auditing using the experimental method.
 Mike is interested in how auditors make judgments and decisions when they have competing goals.
-Mike’s dissertation investigates how performing client service activities affects auditors’ willingness to challenge management’s preferred accounting.
+Mike’s dissertation addresses the fundamental tension between performing an effective audit and satisfying management by investigating how performing "soft" or intangible client service activities, such as communicating effectively and being accessible to clients, affects auditors’ willingness to challenge management.
 In addition, Mike’s research examines how features of the auditing environment, such as documentation requirements and audit programs, can be modified to improve the auditor performance when auditing complex accounting estimates.

 |Degree||Field of Study||Institution||Graduation Year|